eshen89/CitySuggestionAPI/README.md

 - Sketch out a design for per user API keys and billing for our future city-suggestion-service startup.
   What are the implications for scalability of your implementation?
   - Please see `/CitySuggestionAPI/src/main/resources/images/api_billing_model.jpg`

+### Limitation & Thoughts

+- This API doesn't support suffix because it uses simple SearchTrie to match prefix search query, the original design I had is to introduce wild card character, and allow the trie to be able to skip and callback to certain sub-trie.
+- Have paginated result to make it more user-friendly.
+- Server boot time could be much lesser than this design if I could segment the raw file into chunk files and process them in parallel.

 ### Libraries